-On August 11, 2023, the USDA forecasted the 2023 U.S. corn harvest to be 15.1 billion bushels, which, if realized, would be the second highest on record.
-That forecast was based on then available information to the USDA, and the actual harvest could differ if, for example, there is unfavorable weather prior to the harvest.
+In November 2023, the USDA forecasted the 2023 U.S. corn harvest to be 15.2 billion bushels.
+This represents approximately an 11% increase over the prior year.
+That forecast was based upon then available information to the USDA.

-Due to the Russian-Ukraine conflict, corn and natural gas supplies worldwide have been adversely affected, which has contributed to volatility in the prices for both commodities and has impacted corn availability in the United States.
+Due to the Russian-Ukraine conflict, corn and natural gas supplies worldwide have been adversely affected at times.
+This could contribute to the volatility in the prices for both commodities and could impact corn availability in the United States.